GOD-GAMER/for-ciabatta/README.md

    python -m bot.gui
    ```
 3. In the GUI
-   - Click Get Token
+   - Click Get Token (Manual)
-   - Sign in with your bot account and authorize
+   - Follow the OAuth steps to get your token
    - Enter your channel name
    - Click Start Bot
 4. Open the leaderboard